The Bible says in Psalm 116:1-2, I love the

 and a righteous judge must punish sin.
 God is not only righteous, but He is

-could be both righteous and merciful.
-Mercy means that you do not get what you
+He could be both righteous and merciful.
+Mercy means that you do not get what

-deserve.
+you deserve.
 Whatever sins you have, Jesus can forgive.
-Turn to Him while there is
+Turn to Him while there

 who are naοve, but naοve in the good way.
 The good way of being naοve means

-that you are straightforward, unsophisticated and ready to believe what you hear.
+that you are straightforward, unsophisticated, and ready to believe what you

-Of course, we mean that you are ready to believe what you hear from God, but
+hear.
+Of course, we mean that you are ready to believe what you hear from God,

-look up when they find themselves far enough down or even flat on their backs.
+people will only look up when they find themselves far enough down or even flat

 The Bible says in Psalm 116:7-8, Return unto